Ask us anything and we will gather your questions over time and extend our answers here below. Send your questions to email@example.com.

 A: Our aim is to create opportunities for women in prison that can enable them to make a better future for themselves and their families, also after prison.
-We believe that skills training, economic empowerment, having a CV and interacting in a social work setting is pivotal for this.
+We believe that skills training, economic empowerment, having a CV and interacting in a social work setting are pivotal for this.
 Most of our employees have longer sentences and when they get out, they dream of being with their children.
 For those who have family in the area, we can consider employing them after release.
 For those who come from afar, they have the ability to save up to buy machines and have their own micro-enterprises.
 We are also happy to recommend them to companies in their region.
 To us, it is key that we create an opportunity for them to pursue their own dreams for their futures, whether it be in knitting, sewing or entrepreneurship.

 Esther: “I have learned how to knit crew-knit sweaters on a domestic sewing machine.
 Also, today I dedicated myself to the tags and packaging.
 What I like the best is quality control….First, to provide for my three loves, my children.
-Thanks to the company, CARCEL, I am saving to invest in creating my own business, a groceries store.
-I will work honestly in order to not be seperated from my children again.“
+Thanks to the company, CARCEL, I am saving to invest in creating my own business, a grocery store.
+I will work honestly in order to not be separated from my children again.“

 Flor Rosa: “Well, I have mastered the Coppo Gauge 10 machine, which I didn’t know before.
 Now I am a professional in knitting rib, polo sleeves, short sleeves, long sleeves, and rib dresses.
 What I have learned helps me a lot with my work for myself and my family.
 I will continue working in the company until I leave.
 CARCEL has helped me and my son a lot economically!
 I can take care of myself with the work I do for CARCEL.”

 Q: Are you reliant on women committing crimes in order to make your business work?